ornladios/ADIOS2/docs/user_guide/source/advanced/query.rst

 ADIOS2 query API
 #################

-The query API in ADIOS2 allows a client to pass query in XML or json format, and get back a list of blocks or subblocks that contains hits.
+The query API in ADIOS2 allows a client to pass a query in XML or json format, and get back a list of blocks or subblocks that contains hits.
+Both BP4 and BP5 engines are supported.

 The interface